bbux-dev/cli-maker/README.md

 CLI Maker - for creating a python cli tool quickly from a template
 ================================

-This is a utility for generate an argparse based commandline program quickly.
+This is a utility to help generate an argparse based commandline python script quickly.
 It doesn't support all of the argparse formats, but should be sufficient to generate the skeleton quickly.
-The format is to specify a list of quoted strings that describe the `name:default:help:required` parameters for the args that should be a part of the command line tool.  for `required` t or true signifies the param is required.
+The format is to specify a list of quoted strings that describe the `name:default:help:required` parameters for the args that should be a part of the command line tool.  for `required`, t or true signifies the param is required.
 See example below.

 ```shell